Passion-Over-Pain/ChromeCodeExtension/README.md

 ## 5. Load the Unpacked Extension 📂
 1. After enabling Developer mode, you'll see additional options appear, including **Load unpacked**, **Pack extension**, and **Update**.
 2. Click the **Load unpacked** button. 📂
 3. A file dialog will open.
-Navigate to the folder where you extracted the ZIP file with the extension files. 📁
+Navigate to the folder where you extracted the ZIP file with the extension files.
-4. Select the folder that contains the extension files and click **Select Folder** (on Windows) or **Open** (on Mac). 🖱
+4. Inside the extracted files, open the Chrome_Code_Theme folder.
+5. Click **Select Folder** (on Windows) or **Open** (on Mac). 🖱

 ## 6. Extension Installed 🎉
 Once you select the folder, your extension will be added to Chrome.
-You should see the extension appear in the list on the Extensions page. ✅
+You should see the extension appear in the list on the Extensions page.

 ## 7. Enable/Disable or Configure the Extension ⚙️
 - You can **enable** or **disable** the extension by toggling the switch next to its name.
 - Some extensions may have additional settings or options, which can be accessed by clicking the **Details** button. 🔍

-## 8. (Optional) Test the Extension 🧪
+## 8. (Optional) Test the Extension
 - After installing, look for the extension’s icon in the top-right corner of the Chrome browser (next to the address bar). 🔝
 - Click on it to test the functionality of the extension. ✔️